Financial Independence (FI) is the point where investment cashflows cover your basic essential and non-essential expenses.

 There are only two ways to increase savings: increase income or reduce expenses.
 I built this post to help you determine the ideal balance between expense-cutting and increasing income.

 Someone with high income and high non-essential spending would focus on expense cutting.
 While someone with low income and essential spending would be more effective if they were focused on increasing income.
 A hybrid between expense cutting and increasing income is often ideal.

 I wish I understood the power of time when I was younger.
 I was building fast cars instead of investing during the longest bull market in history.
 No longer do I have fast cars, but I do carry the lessons learned.

-Time is your friend when investing, it allows you to put compound interest to work in your favor.
+Time is your friend when investing.
+It puts compound interest to work in your favor.

 Let’s say you invest $10,000 today and achieve a 10% return.
 Your $10,000 will grow to: